What Healthcare Managers Do (And How You Can Become One)

 Why become a healthcare manager?

 Healthcare management is one of the fastest growing healthcare careers, with versatile employment options and ample opportunities for career advancement.
 In fact, employment for medical and health services managers is expected to grow by 20 percent through 2026, adding as many as 72,000 new jobs, according to the Bureau of Labor Statistics (BLS).
+Find the average salary for a healthcare manager in your state.

 In addition to enjoying the benefits of job security, healthcare managers also make a decent salary.
 BLS data shows that the median annual wage for healthcare managers was $99,730 in 2018, with the top 10 percent of workers earning more than $182,600.